GaloisInc/saw-script/doc/manual/manual.md

 specification that can be used to simplify verification of functions that call this one.

-A similar command for JVM programs is available if `enable_experimental` has been run.
+Similar commands are available for JVM programs:

 ~~~~
 jvm_verify :